DataFire/Integrations/integrations/generated/azure_storsimple8000series_storsimple/README.md

 * FailoverTarget `object`: Represents the eligibility of a device as a failover target device.
   * availableLocalStorageInBytes `integer`: The amount of free local storage available on the device in bytes.
   * availableTieredStorageInBytes `integer`: The amount of free tiered storage available for the device in bytes.
-  * dataContainersCount `integer`: The count of datacontainers on the device.
+  * dataContainersCount `integer`: The count of data containers on the device.
   * deviceId `string`: The path ID of the device.
   * deviceLocation `string`: The geo location (applicable only for cloud appliances) of the device.
   * deviceSoftwareVersion `string`: The software version of the device.